Ann-Margret: Critical acclaim in supporting roles (1970s)

+Television-movie era (1980s)

 Ann-Margret starred opposite Bruce Dern in Middle Age Crazy (1980).
 In 1982, she co-starred with Walter Matthau and Dinah Manoff in the film version of Neil Simon's play I Ought to Be in Pictures.
 That same year also saw the release of Lookin' to Get Out, filmed two years prior in 1980, in which she co-starred with Jon Voight and played the mother of a five-year-old Angelina Jolie in Jolie's screen debut.
 To round out 1982, she appeared alongside Alan Bates, Glenda Jackson, and Julie Christie in the film adaptation of The Return of the Soldier.
 She also starred in the TV movies Who Will Love My Children?
 (1983) and a remake of A Streetcar Named Desire (1984), winning Golden Globe Awards for both performances.

-After Barbara Stanwyck won the Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie in 1983 for her role in The Thorn Birds, she mentioned Ann-Margret's performance in Who Will Love My Children?, stating at the podium "I would like to pay a personal tribute at this time to a lady who is a wonderful entertainer...
-I think she gave one of the finest, most beautiful performances I have ever seen...Ann-Margret, you were superb."
+After Barbara Stanwyck won the Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie in 1983 for her role in The Thorn Birds, she mentioned Ann-Margret's performance in Who Will Love My Children?, stating at the podium "I would like to pay a personal tribute at this time to a lady who is a wonderful entertainer...I think she gave one of the finest, most beautiful performances I have ever seen...Ann-Margret, you were superb."

-In Twice in a Lifetime Ann-Margret portrayed the woman for whom Gene Hackman's character left his wife.
+In Twice in a Lifetime (1985) Ann-Margret portrayed a waitress for whom Gene Hackman's character left his wife.
 The next year she appeared as the wife of Roy Scheider's character in the crime thriller 52 Pick-Up.
-In 1987 she co-starred with Elizabeth Ashley (and also with Claudette Colbert, in the last on-screen role of the film legend's career) in the NBC two-part series "The Two Mrs. Grenvilles".
+In 1987 she co-starred with Elizabeth Ashley (and also with Claudette Colbert, in the last on-screen role of the film legend's career) in the NBC two-part series The Two Mrs. Grenvilles.
 It earned Ann-Margret another Emmy Award nomination, this time for Outstanding Lead Actress in a Mini Series or a Special.

 In 1989, an illustration of Oprah Winfrey appeared on the cover of TV Guide, and although the head was Oprah's, the body was from a 1979 publicity shot of Ann-Margret.
 The illustration was rendered so tightly in color pencil by freelance artist Chris Notarile that most people thought it was a composite photograph.